ZhgChg.Li

 // Goal 2:

-// Report to the server that the push notification has been displayed
+// Send back to server to notify that the notification was displayed

 var request = URLRequest(url: url, cachePolicy: .reloadIgnoringLocalCacheData, timeoutInterval: 30)